nlewo/nix2container/README.md

 dockerTools.buildImage | ~10s | `nix build .#example.uwsgi; skopeo copy docker-archive://./result docker://localhost:5000/uwsgi:latest`

 Note we could not compare the same distribution mechanisms because
-- Skopeo is not able to skip already loaded layers by the Docker deamon and
+- Skopeo is not able to skip already loaded layers by the Docker daemon and
 - Skopeo failed to push to the registry an image streamed to stdin.